 (1) Providers of telemedia that do not serve exclusively personal or family purposes shall keep the following information easily recognizable, immediately accessible and permanently available:

-2. has not lost the ability to hold public office by judgement,
+2. has not lost the capacity to hold public office as a result of a court ruling,

 3. has unlimited legal capacity and